West Point cadet convicted of drug dealing

-ALBANY, N.Y.
-(AP) — A West Point cadet has been convicted of distributing prescription drugs and has been dismissed from the U.S. Army.
+ALBANY, N.Y. — A West Point cadet has been convicted of distributing prescription drugs and has been dismissed from the U.S. Army.

 Information on his lawyer wasn’t immediately available.